What Is Blue Light?

-Your tablet, smartphone, laptop and flat screen TV all have one thing in common: They each give off blue light.
+Your tablet, smartphone, laptop, and flat screen TV all have one thing in common: They each give off blue light.

 You may know them by the acronym ROY G BIV.
 Together, they make the white light you see when the sun -- the main source of blue light -- is shining.
 Fluorescent and LED (light-emitting diode) light bulbs also give off blue light.

-Evidence is growing that shows blue light can:
+Growing evidence shows that blue light can:

 - Boost alertness

 - Help memory -- one study showed that 30 minutes of exposure to blue light led to better recall

 - Raise your mood and effectively treat depression

 Blue light is also used to treat skin conditions such as: